vdfdev/jekyll-now/_drafts/Scaling-FBG-backends-horizontally.md

 In this post, I describe how we were able to scale the [FreeBoardGames.org](https://freeboardgames.org)'s Nest and Boardgame.io backends horizontally using Pub/Sub.

 [FreeBoardGames.org](https://freeboardgames.org) is a FOSS project focused on publishing free [boardgame.io](https://boardgame.io) games created by the community, without profits.
-During the COVID-19 pandemic, we saw significant growth on users (from ~ 1k to ~ 30k monthly active users, see [stats here](https://stats.freeboardgames.org)) and developers contributing to the project ([see contributors here](https://www.freeboardgames.org/about)).
+During the COVID-19 pandemic, we saw significant growth on users (from ~ 1k to up to ~ 30k monthly active users, see [stats here](https://stats.freeboardgames.org)) and developers contributing to the project ([see contributors here](https://www.freeboardgames.org/about)).

 However, this growth spurt brought me some worry that we might not be able to sustain another wave of growth with its current architecture.